yuvalkirstain/PickScore/README.md

 # PickScore
 This repository contains the code for the paper [Pick-a-Pic: An Open Dataset of User Preferences for Text-to-Image Generation](https://arxiv.org/abs/2305.01569).

-We also open-source the [Pick-a-Pic dataset](https://huggingface.co/datasets/yuvalkirstain/pickapic_v1) and [PickScore model](https://huggingface.co/yuvalkirstain/PickScore_v1).
+We also open-source the [Pick-a-Pic v2 dataset](https://huggingface.co/datasets/yuvalkirstain/pickapic_v2), [Pick-a-Pic v1 dataset](https://huggingface.co/datasets/yuvalkirstain/pickapic_v1), and [PickScore model](https://huggingface.co/yuvalkirstain/PickScore_v1).
 We encourage readers to experiment with the [Pick-a-Pic's web application](https://pickapic.io/) and contribute to the dataset.

 ## Demo
 We created a simple demo for PickScore at [HF Spaces](https://huggingface.co/spaces/yuvalkirstain/PickScore), check it out :)